06 April 2025

 David's laboratory of horrors.

 In the expansive realm of science fiction and horror, the "Alien" film series distinguishes itself as a profound inquiry into the nature of sexuality.
 At its heart, the series dissects primal fears through the motif of the monstrous.
-The Xenomorph epitomizes sexual menace and invasion.
+The Xenomorph epitomizes sexual menace, bodily invasion, and the absolute loss of physical autonomy.
 The franchise's approach to gender roles is groundbreaking, upending conventional tropes and challenging traditional norms.
-Moreover, the series offers a radical reinterpretation of reproduction and birth, portraying these processes as laden with horror and intrusion.
+By portraying the miracle of birth as a process of visceral horror, the franchise continually reminds us that in space, no one can hear you scream, but more terrifyingly, our own biology can be turned against us.

 Why Theodosia appears to Valya as her brother Griffin in Dune: Prophecy - Twice Born